Sunita1008/Java-Notes/Collection/Map.md

 1. Map stores the data in form of key- value pair.
 Ex- name(value) | rollno(unique,key)
-    - key should be unique while values can be duplicate -in map we can store one null value in key
+    - key should be unique while values can be duplicate
+    - in map we can store one null value in key
-    -but in value we can store multiple null values
+    - but in value we can store multiple null values

 1. Map does not follow the sorting and insertion order